Ransomware Memory Analysis With Volatility

 - The first column of 4-digit numbers is the PID while the second column of 4-digit numbers is the PPID

 For the next task, we’re asked to find the path where the malicious file was first executed.
-A hint here is within the question, first executed, meaning the file that started this entire ransomware process, so we’re looking for the parent process of @WanaDecryptor
+A hint here is within the question, first executed, meaning the file that started this entire ransomware process, so we’re looking for the parent process of @WanaDecryptor, which is or4qtckT.exe.

 vol.py -f infected.vmem --profile=Win7SP1x86 cmdline